MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/manage-office-scripts-settings.md

     - To allow all users in your organization to access and use Office Scripts, leave **Everyone** (the default) selected.

-    - To allow only members of a specific group to access and use Office Scripts, select **Specific group**, and then enter the name or email alias of the group to add it to the allow list.
-You may add only one group to the allow list, and it must be one of the following types:
+    - To allow only members of a specific group to access and use Office Scripts, select **Specific group**, and then enter the name or email alias of the group to add it to the allowlist.
+You may add only one group to the allowlist, and it must be one of the following types:
         - Microsoft 365 group
         - Distribution group
         - Security group